MinhHungPhan/aws-hands-on-labs/05-AWS-Lambda/02-associate/01-lambda-development-with-api-gateway-and-cognito/02-setting-up-api-gateway/README.md

 3. **Expected Result**:

 - The response should be a JSON object representing the output of your Lambda function.
-Given the `statisticalCalculation` function's logic, you might see something like:
+Given the `factorialCalculation` function's logic, you might see something like:

 ```json
 {"factorial": 720}